 If the "Is Shared?" field is selected as True, the filter will be published as a shared filter and will be available to all users on PPO.
 All shared filters for the entity will appear in the drop-down list on the Filters page.

 The last step is to ensure that the correct global filter is active (selected) on the Filters page.
 When you publish your shared filter, the system will select the newly added shared filter as the active global filter, which is not necessarily desired.
 Select the correct global filter and click on the Submit button.

 Users also have the ability to create their own filters.
 This allows the user to create any desired view on their Home Page, List pages, Reports and Dashboards.

-The Add Filter icon (funnel) will appear on fields where a user defined filter can be set up.
+The Add Filter option will appear on fields where a user defined filter can be set up.

-To create a filter click on the Add Filter icon and specify the filter as required.
+To create a filter click on the Add Filter button and specify the filter as required.
 For more information on creating filters see this knowledge base article.

 Global filters, user group filters and shared filters can only be deleted from under the Administration menu item, while user defined filters can be deleted by the user from anywhere within PPO.
 For detailed information on how to delete filters, please see the following knowledge base article.